STUDY VISITS TO SOCIAL PROJECTS IN THE CITY OF AARHUS

 DOK – On the Edge of Society

-The program is for young people aged 12-17 who are facing one or more of these challenges: substance abuse, crime, mental health issues, or difficulties with learning and social skills.
+The programme usually supports young people aged 12-17 who face one or more of these challenges: substance abuse, crime, mental health issues, or difficulties with learning and social skills.
+DOK also plays an important preventive role in helping other young people who may be at risk of getting in trouble.

 xfhn